QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 ## Installing software from other sources

-**Warning:** This method gives your template direct network access, which is [risky](#why-dont-templates-have-normal-network-access).
-This method is **not** recommended for trusted templates.
-Moreover, depending on how you install this software, it may not get updated automatically when you [update Qubes normally](/doc/how-to-update/), which means you may have to update it manually yourself.

 Some software is not available from the default repositories and must be downloaded and installed from another source.
 Depending on the installation method, you may either use the updates proxy or direct networking.